lafleurdeboum/servicewall/README.md

     # braise allow service "Service Name"

-which will add this service to this realm's definition.
-If you connect to internet in another place, the rules for this place will be put aside, and brought back when you connect to it again.
-You can move back with `braise disallow service ...`
+which will add this service in this realm's ruleset.
+If you connect to internet in another place, the ruleset for this place will be put aside, and brought back when you connect to it again.
+You can move back with `braise disallow service ...` when you are connected to this realm only.
+Otherwise you would have to manually edit `/etc/servicewall/realms.json`.

+You might want to modify the default ruleset.
+There's the `--in-default-profile` option just for this.
+It will modify the ruleset named `ServiceWall:default` inside `realms.json`.

+The service will be limited to machines on the same realm as you (connected to the same ESSID).
+If you want to make it available from anywhere, do a

+    # braise allow service "Service Name" --globally

 Don't know what's the exact name of the service you want to allow ?
 You'll need to :